SmingHub/Sming/Sming/Components/Storage/README.rst

          Overrides ``standard`` to set 4Mbyte flash size

          spiffs
             Adds a single SPIFFS partition.
-See :component:`spiffs`.
+See :library:`Spiffs`.

    Other configurations may be available, depending on architecture.
    You can see these by running ``make hwconfig-list``.